-NSG 510: Ethical, Legal Dimensions of Advanced Nursing Practice
+NSG 510: Ethical and Legal Dimensions of Advanced Nursing Practice

-Prerequisites: None
+Time Allotment: 3 credit hours Prerequisites: None

 Focuses on the current and emerging advanced practice role in health policy and the associated ethical, legal and values-based aspects of the role.
 Students explore the process for APN licensure and regulations that govern practice.
-Students analyze the social, cultural, political, ethical, and economic forces as they relate to global health policy and social policy development in the context of Franciscan values and Catholic directives.
+Students analyze the social, cultural, political, ethical and economic forces as they relate to global health policy and social policy development in the context of Franciscan values and Catholic directives.